Tito Jackson: Personal life and death

-Michael Jackson's memorial service was held at the Staples Center on Tuesday, July 7, 2009, in Los Angeles.
-To honor him, Tito and his brothers Marlon, Jackie, Jermaine and Randy Jackson served as pallbearers wearing a single spangly white glove and sunglasses.

-On the 12th anniversary of Michael's passing, Jackson turned to Michael's music in remembrance he told Manchester Evening News in a 2021 interview.
-In the interview, Jackson says that because of his brother’s passing, the month of June is difficult to deal with.
-He also defends his brother from allegations levied against him.
+Michael Jackson's memorial service was held at the Staples Center on July 7, 2009, in Los Angeles.
+To honor him, Tito and his brothers Marlon, Jackie, Jermaine, and Randy Jackson served as pallbearers, each wearing a single spangled white glove and sunglasses.
+On the 12th anniversary of Michael's death, Jackson told Manchester Evening News that he turned to Michael's music in remembrance of his brother.
+In the 2021 interview, Jackson said that because of his brother's death, the month of June was difficult to deal with for him.
+He also defended his brother from child molestation allegations levied against him.